 Without hesitation she allows Natasha into her home.
-How this woman knew what was going on with her when she herself didn’t know.
-What she did know was that she needed to talk to someone.
+How this woman knew what she has been going through when she herself didn’t.
+What she did know is that she needed to talk to someone.
 She needed to understand what had happened to her.

-Sharon had awoken that morning at Marcus’s house disoriented and confused.
-It was a wonder she was even able to drive home.
-And after she got home there was no way she was going to work.
-Not with her thoughts still trying to piece together the events of the night before, not until she got answers for the soreness between her legs.
+Sharon had awaken that morning at Marcus’s house disoriented and confused.
+It had been a wonder she could even drive home.
+And after she got home she couldn’t go to work with her mind overplaying scenorios.
+Her thoughts still trying to piece together the events of the night before, not until she got answers for the soreness between her legs.

-Only when they walked into his home she was surprised to see three other men there.
+Only when they walked into his home she had been surprised to see three other men sitting in his living room.

 “Large, guerilla like men,” Sharon describes.

 She tells Natasha that before she could form a thought or sentence Marcus covered her face with something and everything went black.
 She woke up the next morning in Marcus’s bed with him whistling and smiling as he got ready for work.